 - Exposing interfaces for JWT-based Verifiable Credential workflows

-- JSON-LD context editor
+- JSON-LD context editor and hosting/publication tool

 - Registration of several new LD signature suites and support for new cryptography